Merrill Reese: Radio career

-Personal
+Personal life

 Reese is co-owner of 1490 WBCB (AM) in Levittown, Pennsylvania, a Bucks County suburb north of Philadelphia.

 Reese's autobiography, It's Gooooood!, was published in 1998.
-The title is a reference is to his distinctive and well recognized "field goal" call, which is usually delivered excitedly and at a high pitch that contrasts starkly with his usual baritone broadcasting voice.
+The title is a reference to his distinctive and well recognized "field goal" call, which is usually delivered excitedly and at a high pitch that contrasts starkly with his usual baritone broadcasting voice.

 His wife Cynthia was a former sixth grade science teacher at Keith Valley Middle School in Horsham, Pennsylvania, a Philadelphia suburb.
 His son Nolan has been an assistant editor of such films as Avatar, Iron Man 2 & The Muppets.
 His daughter Ida is a graphic designer.

 Reese's mother was also a teacher at Robert E. Lamberton School in Overbrook Park, Philadelphia, where the Reeses lived in the 1960s.
 Her love of musical theater was passed onto many of her students.

 In 2022, Reese provided vocals on the Christmas album A Philly Special Christmas.